top of page

 If ever there has been a time in history when believers once again say "I am of Paul" or "I am of Apollos" or "I am of Cephas" (I Cor 1:12 and I Cor 3:4), then this must be it.
 Truly, there is nothing new under the sun.

-Some of the end time Churches think that if only all the "Laodiceans" would unite behind their "one man" all would be fine in the Church of God.
+Some of the end-time Churches today believe that if only all the "Laodiceans" would unite behind their "one man" all would be fine in the Church of God.
 This is total nonsense.
 The Catholics are all united around their Pope, but what does that achieve?
-All the people in the world uniting behind one man will not solve our problems.
+All the people in the world uniting behind a man will not solve our problems.

-As already mentioned, there have been many occurrences of God sending or using one man for a particular job in Old Covenant times.
-Noah, Moses, Joshua, the Judges and Samuel are such examples.
-All these men were types of Jesus Christ, as a lawgiver, provider, protector, deliverer, mediator, prophet etc. None of these men, however, were permanently set up by God, or by themselves, as a one man government that was to have ongoing successors.
-That permanency was implemented by Jesus Christ Himself, when He overcame Satan and founded His Church and became its one and only permanent Head.
+As already mentioned, there have been many instances of God using one man for a particular job in Old Covenant times.
+Noah, Moses, Joshua and the Judges are some examples.
+All these men were types of Jesus Christ, as a lawgiver, provider, protector, deliverer, mediator, prophet etc. None of these men, however, were permanently set up by God as a one man government that was to have ongoing successors.
+That permanency only became a reality when Christ overcame Satan, founded His Church and became its one and only permanent Head.

-Physical succession was also found in the physical priesthood, but it has been replaced by a spiritual priesthood, the ministry, since the time of Christ.
-The physical high priesthood was a position symbolic of the position occupied by Jesus Christ.
-It is not an office men occupy today.
-The book of Hebrews tells us this is Christ's office; He is the High Priest, while the place of regular priests is now occupied by ministers.
-Interestingly, the priests were anciently organised in 24 courses (2 x 12) to carry out their times of Temple service.
-Again we find biblical organisation involving the number twelve, or a multiple thereof.
+Physical succession was also found in the physical priesthood, but it has been replaced by a spirit-led priesthood, comprised of all believers (I Pet 2:5,9).
+The physical high priesthood was symbolic of the position now occupied by Jesus Christ.
+The book of Hebrews confirms this (Heb 4:14-15); He is the High Priest, while the place of regular priests is now occupied by Church members.
+Notice that the priests were anciently organised in 24 courses (2 x 12) to carry out their times of Temple service (I Chron 24:1-5).
+Again, we find Biblical organisation involving the number twelve, or a multiple thereof.

-It is true that Peter sometimes took a leading role among the twelve, as did others also.
-This can be seen in Peter's address to the crowd on the Day of Pentecost in Acts 2, his address to the Jewish leaders in Acts 4, his role in handling the affair concerning Ananias and Sapphira in Acts 5, as well as his part in the calling of the first Gentile, Cornelius, in Acts 10.
-However, these and other examples do not justify the one man government doctrine which the Catholic Church calls "the Primacy of Peter".
+It is true that the apostle Peter sometimes took a leading role among the twelve, as some others did also (Acts 15:13-21, Gal 2:9).
+In Peter's case this can be seen in his address to the crowd on the Day of Pentecost in Acts 2, his confrontation with the Jewish leaders in Acts 4, his role in handling the affair concerning Ananias and Sapphira in Acts 5, as well as his part in the calling of the first Gentile, Cornelius, in Acts 10.
+However, such examples do not justify the one man government doctrine which the Catholic Church calls "the Primacy of Peter".
 At no time did the responsibility that Christ gave Peter translate into domination of the other eleven.
-All the apostles were just that, apostles, not "one man" lording it over eleven others of a lower rank; not one apostle and eleven evangelists.
+All the apostles were of the same rank, not "one man" lording it over eleven others of a lower rank.
 Peter was sanctified for his particular role among the twelve, according to his abilities, but not elevated over the others.
 If so, he would have received a higher office than the other apostles.

 A good comparison would be a sporting team.
 Think of the apostles as being a team of twelve players.
 One is the captain of the team.
 He makes calls on the field, whenever situations arise requiring special guidance.
 Christ, however, is the manager of the team.
 He is the one in charge of play overall.
 He is the one who leads the training, directs the team and determines its playing style.
 Ultimately however, as manager of the team, Christ is accountable to the owner of the team, God the Father.